2023 CEO Pain Points: The Toughest Challenges Facing CEOs Right Now

 4 CEO Pain Points

 According to the Vistage report, 80% of businesses witnessed a reduction in revenue during the pandemic.
 This was a direct result of customers shutting down or postponing non-essential purchases.
-Now, these businesses are trying to jump-start the growth engine by creating new demand, rebuilding opportunity pipelines, and re-engaging with customers.
-An interim executive (CEO, COO, or Sales/Marketing Leader) can help by providing guidance on new growth strategies and adapting to new customer behaviors.
+Now these businesses are trying to jump-start the growth engine by creating new demand, rebuilding opportunity pipelines and re-engaging with customers.
+An independent executive (CEO, COO or Sales/Marketing Leader) can help by providing guidance on new growth strategies and adapting to new customer behaviors.

 The past year has been stressful for everyone—associates and leaders alike.
 Today’s CEOs are challenged to motivate a highly dispersed workforce with diverse needs.
-They need to keep employees motivated, productive and engaged, while avoiding burnout and inspiring the organization for what could be a tough recovery ahead.
-An interim CHRO could provide helpful strategies to achieve these goals.
+They need to keep employees motivated, productive, and engaged, while avoiding burnout and inspiring the organization for what could be a tough recovery ahead.
+An independent CHRO could provide helpful strategies to achieve these goals.